Cubic Zirconia Vs. Diamond: How to Tell What is Real

 Mon, 10/14/2019 - 13:12

-While these stones may look somewhat similar, the composition is drastically different between them.
+While these stones may look somewhat similar, the composition is very different between them.
 When looking to tell the difference between diamonds and cubic zirconia, consider the hardness.
 A diamond is the hardest stone known to man while a cubic zirconia has a much lower rating of hardness.
 Diamonds are made of carbon which lends to their brilliance and hardness.
-Cubic zirconia is made of zirconium dioxide which creates a softer material.
 You can also test it out by checking the weight.
-A diamond and a cubic zirconia can be the same in actual size, but a diamond, being much denser, will naturally weigh more.
+A diamond and a cubic zirconia can be the same in actual size, but cubic zirconias are slightly denser and will weigh more.

 The final red flag that something isn’t right is the price.
 While diamonds come in varying prices due to the size or other factors determining the quality of a jewel, they will almost always cost more than a cubic zirconia.
 If a piece of diamond jewelry seems too low for what you are getting, ask to see the certificates to ensure it is a real diamond and not a fake stone or synthetic being passed as the real thing.
 While the biggest difference between diamonds and cubic zirconia is often the price, you should use your common sense.
 For example, a small diamond may cost less than a large cubic zirconia stone.
 Of course, the biggest way to avoid any pitfalls is to shop with a reputable dealer.
 When you build a relationship with a jeweler that has a strong reputation, you can feel more confident about the diamonds you are adding to your collection.